UW men end two-game skid with impressive 72-40 victory over USC

 “He impacted the game. … He was flying.
 The ball got down low and you didn’t see anything.
 It was hard to finish around the basket.”

-With Stewart, McDaniels and Roberts dominating in the paint, the Huskies finished with a season-high-tying 12 blocks and held USC to a season-low 20% shooting from the field, including 2 of 16 on three-pointers.
+With Stewart, McDaniels and Roberts dominating in the paint, the Huskies finished with a season-high 12 blocks and held USC to a season-low 20% shooting from the field, including 2 of 15 on three-pointers.

+It was a defensive masterpiece for Washington, which also forced 21 turnovers and collected a season-high 14 steals.

 “You can’t get nothing down low,” said Green, who tallied 14 points, five assists and four steals.
 “You’re going to have to shoot that 15-footer at the free-throw line.
 That’s probably what you’re going to get.
 You’re not going to get too much down there and not too many second chances any more.”

 That’s when Washington answered with an 11-0 run to deliver an early knockout.
-Jamal Bey flushed a fastbreak dunk to cap the spurt and give the Huskies a 52-39 lead with 10:32 left.
+Jamal Bey flushed a fast break dunk to cap the spurt and give the Huskies a 52-39 lead with 10:32 left.

+Washington led by as many as 35 points in the final minutes when Hopkins emptied the bench.

+“We didn’t get it done,” USC coach Andy Enfield said.
+“We turned the ball over, missed easy shots, missed free throws.
+Probably the worst offensive performance I’ve been involved in as a coach and I take the blame for it.

 “We had to make a statement today,” Green said.
 “We can’t lose twice on our home floor.”